lucasvegi/Elixir-Refactorings/README.md

   Note that the more direct accesses to a field of a struct exist before refactoring, the more benefits this refactoring will bring in reducing the size of the code.

   When struct fields are accessed exclusively in the function signature or its body, we must be careful not to introduce the code smell [Complex extractions in clauses][Complex extractions in clauses] with this refactoring.

+* __Side-conditions:__
+  * The variable created to replace the direct access to struct fields must have a name that does not conflict with the names of parameters or local variables defined in the function before the refactoring.

 [▲ back to Index](#table-of-contents)
 ___